ViktorDevOpsCourse/CodersInControl/ADR.md

 ### Decision

-Utilizing separate Kubernetes clusters for each environment is chosen to ensure clear separation and isolation.
+Using separate Kubernetes clusters for each environment is chosen to ensure clear separation and isolation.
 Each cluster corresponds to a specific environment, allowing for independent development, testing, staging, and production deployment processes.

 ### Consequences

 - Clear environment separation minimizes the risk of errors and ensures a consistent deployment process.
-- Isolation of environments enhances security and stability, providing a controlled and controlled environment for each stage of development.
+- Isolation of environments enhances security and stability, providing a controlled environment for each stage of development.

 ## ADR 3: Adoption of FluxCD for GitOps Implementation